 Wine is relatively cheap in supermarkets across Panama.
 A bottle we’d been paying more or less US$6.50 for in El Salvador and Nicaragua was US$3.95 in Panama for the exact same bottle.
 Actually, all booze was cheaper and the selection was better in Panama than in other Central American countries because the government doesn’t tax liquor imports, though there is currently talk of re-visiting that policy.
 For best selection and best prices do your wine and booze shopping at Felipe Mota stores.

-Though Panama is one of a handful of countries (along with El Salvador, Ecuador, etc) which uses the US dollar as their official currency, the country also has its own national currency.
+Though Panama is one of a handful of countries (along with El Salvador and Ecuador) which uses the US dollar as their official currency, the country also has its own national currency.
 It’s called the Balboa and you often get coin change in both US currency and local currency.
-A balboa dollar coin looks a bit like a NYC subway token.
+A balboa dollar coin looks a bit like a New York City subway token.

-Local mass produced beers in Panama include Alta (above), Balboa and Soberana.
+There are a few mass produced beers in Panama including Alta, Balboa, and Soberana.
 We defy you to find any real taste difference between them.
 Luckily, there is also a growing microbrew scene in Panama including outstanding brewpubs from La Rana Dorada (below) and an annual craft brew festival in Panama City.
-Find out more in our story about Central American microbreweries for TheLatinKitchen.com.
+Find out more in our story about Central American microbreweries for TheLatinKitchen.

 For some reason fuel is about 20 cents cheaper per gallon at the two stations in the town of Anton right on the Pan-American Highway.
 But be warned: the Texaco does NOT take credit cards and when we were at the station there were no signs to that effect.
 Also, Panama was in the process of switching station signs from gallons to liters.
 By now we expect that all gas stations will be listing prices in liters.